moq-wg/moq-transport/draft-lcurley-warp.md

 ~~~
 PUBLISH OK
 {
-  Track URI Length(i),
+  Full Track Name Length(i),
-  Track URI(...),
+  Full Track Name(...),
   Track ID(i)
 }
 ~~~
 {: #warp-subscribe-ok format title="Warp PUBLISH OK Message"}

-* Track URI:
+* Full Track Name:
 Identifies the track in the request message for which this response is provided.

 * Track ID:
-Maps the Track URI.
-This field is populated with either the Track ID value provided in the request or the one chosen by the peer processing the request.
-The Track ID field in the OBJECT ({{message-object}}) message headers MUST be populated with the value in this field.
+Session specific identifier that maps the Track URI to the Track ID in OBJECT ({{message-object}}) message headers for the advertised track.
+Track IDs are generally shorter than Track URIs and thus reduce the overhead in OBJECT messages.

 ## PUBLISH ERROR {#message-publish-error}